8 Best Qualitative Data Analysis Software Tools Compared

 We’re constantly rolling out new features that delight users.
 We believe listening to our customers eventually enhances their user experience.

-We won’t wax lyrical about why Qualitative Research matters.
+We won’t cover in detail why Qualitative Research matters.
 Suffice to say that non-numerical, qualitative data is the lifeblood of good research and design.

 This software allows researchers to automate aspects of the research process, such as: